vkostyanetsky/RFQ/README.md

 Make sure that the local address mentioned above is equal to the value of `RFQ Interface URL` constant you have set before.

-Please note that you will have your browser opened with the 404 error.
-You didn't do anything wrong, it is intended behaviour: the only page that the web application shows is a RFQ form.
+I would like to point out that you will have your browser opened with the 404 error immediately after server start.
+It doesn't mean you did something wrong because it is intended behavior: the only page that the web application shows is a RFQ form.
 If no RFQ key provided in URL or the key can't be found, the 404 error appears.

 ### 4. Done!

-Links in the `RFQ URL` column of a `Procurement Requisition` document now work.
-If you click, you get something like this:
+Now you are able to follow links in the `RFQ URL` column of a `Procurement Requisition` document.
+For instance, you get something like this:

 ![Response to RFQ](screenshots/response-to-rfq.png)